U.N. Security Council to hold emergency meeting on Ukraine crisis

 In its letter, Ukraine, which is not a member of the council, requested the right to participate in the meeting.

+Russia is a veto-wielding permanent member of the Security Council and, therefore, able to block any proposed action by its members.

-(Additional reporting by Pavel Polityuk; Writing by Richard Balmforth and Louis Charbonneau; Editing by James Dalgleish, Gunna Dickson, Toni Reinhold) nL6N0LX3QA
+(Additional reporting by Pavel Polityuk; Writing By Richard Balmforth and Louis Charbonneau; Editing by James Dalgleish and Gunna Dickson) nL6N0LX3QA